Exiger-Supplier-Portal/Exiger-Supplier-Portal/.github/pull_request_template.md

 -->

 <!--- Link to ticket -->
-Ticket:
+Ticket: N/A

 <!--- Ticket Description
 You can just copy the original ticket description e.g. In order to authenticate users accessing the application, we need a /login endpoint in the API -->
-Ticket Description:
+Ticket Description: Add a row for your name in the Team Members table in README.md

 <!--- Describe how your changes fix the problem
 e.g. Created POST “/login” endpoint in Flask to accept a username and password, and redirect the user to their dashboard if authenticated.
 Your actual description should be a little more detailed than the example.
 Other team members should be able to fully understand what you did.
 --->
-Description of Changes:
+Description of Changes: Add a row with my information

 <!--- Screenshots and/or screen recordings of your changes solving the problem
 e.g. a screenshot of a new form appearing on the frontend with the required input fields This is more geared towards frontend tasks.
 It's ok to leave "N/A" if a screenshot isn't applicable to your changes.
 --->
-Screenshots:
+Screenshots: N/A

 <!--- Testing Steps
 This is arguably the most important section of your PR.
 This allows others to manually test your code to verify it works correctly